 Some people dream of success.
 We make it happen.

 Many questions come up at a Dive Medical Fitness exam.
 Can I dive with diabetes?
 Is it safe to dive after a stroke?
-Can I dive if I am color blind?
+Can I dive if I am colorblind?
 I have asthma, is it ok to dive?
-In many instances, it is safe to dive with various medical conditions while on certain medications.
+In many instances, it’s safe to dive with various medical conditions while on certain medications.
 It’s important that the physician who is providing your care understand how your condition or medication can be affected while underwater in hyperbaric conditions.